 Identify Safety and Quality Factors

 After identifying the baseline with the formula and storage requirements, the next step is to identify critical factors related to safety and quality.
+This includes setting standards for microbiological safety, organoleptic (sensory) properties such as taste and aroma, and nutritional content.
+Regular testing during the product’s shelf life ensures these standards are consistently met.

 Regulatory requirements for labeling claims, like nutritional values that might degrade over time, also need consideration.
 Testing protocols must adhere to accredited methods to ensure reliability and compliance with industry standards.